lit/lit/packages/localize/README.md

 The `@lit/localize` module exports the following functions:

-> Note that lit-localize relies on distinctive, annotated TypeScript type
+> Note that lit-localize relies on distinctive, annotated type signatures to
-> signatures to identify calls to `msg` and other APIs during analysis of your
+> identify calls to `msg` and other APIs during analysis of your code.
+Casting a
-> code.
-Casting a lit-localize function to a type that does not include its
+> lit-localize function to a type that does not include its annotation will
-> annotation will prevent lit-localize from being able to extract and transform
+> prevent lit-localize from being able to extract and transform templates from
-> templates from your application.
-For example, a cast like
-> `(msg as any)("Hello")` will not be identified.
-It is safe to re-assign
+> your application.
+For example, a cast like `(msg as any)("Hello")` will not be
-> lit-localize functions or pass them as parameters, as long as the distinctive
+> identified.
+It is safe to re-assign lit-localize functions or pass them as
-> type signature is preserved.
-If needed, you can reference each function's
+> parameters, as long as the distinctive type signature is preserved.
+If needed,
-> distinctive type with e.g. `typeof msg`.
+> you can reference each function's distinctive type with e.g. `typeof msg`.

 ### `configureLocalization(configuration)`